Kazhdan projections, random walks and ergodic theorems

 When $G$ has Kazhdan's property $(T)$ and $E$ is a Hilbert space, Theorem \ref{theorem in intro: spectral gaps and projections} holds for $\mathcal{F}$ the family of all unitary representations of $G$.
 However, as Theorem \ref{theorem in intro: spectral gaps and projections} is formulated in terms of a family of representations, it also applies in the setting of Property $(\tau )$ (see Section \ref{section: tau and expanders for Banach} and the corresponding paragraph later in the Introduction), of property $(T\ell_p)$ introduced in \cite{bekka-olivier} etc.

 The equivalence in Theorem \ref{theorem in intro: spectral gaps and projections} has an effective side to it, described below.
-Given a Kazhdan pair $(Q, \kappa )$ defining the spectral gap (see Definition \ref{definition: spectral gaps}), the conditions \eqref{theorem in intro: norm of Markov} and \eqref{theorem in intro: condition convergence} hold for a large class of measures, which we call \emph{admissible with respect to the Kazhdan set $Q$}, explicitly constructed by means of $Q$, see Definition \ref{def:admiss}.
+Given a Kazhdan pair $(Q, \kappa )$ defining the spectral gap (see Definition \ref{definition: spectral gaps}), the conditions \eqref{theorem in intro: norm of Markov} and \eqref{theorem in intro: condition convergence} hold for a large class of measures, which we call \emph{admissible with respect to the Kazhdan set $Q$}.
+These are explicitly constructed by means of $Q$, see Definition \ref{def:admiss}; their particular construction is motivated by the sought after connection with Markov operators, which cannot function for general measures, see Remark \ref{rmk:referee}.
 For every such measure $\mu$, a constant $\lambda$ as in \eqref{theorem in intro: norm of Markov} can be computed using the Kazhdan constant $\kappa$, the modulus of uniform convexity of the family $\mathcal E$ and the choice of an appropriate compactly supported function on $G$ associated to $\mu$.
 Property \eqref{theorem in intro: condition convergence} then holds with $a_k =\lambda^k$.